 Maximize your career preparation with a career course.
 Sports Media students should consider enrolling in ASCS-Q296 College to Career II: Navigate Your Arts and Sciences Experience.
 The section dedicated to Media provides the opportunity for you to explore the relationship between your field of study and life after graduation, while developing an academic and career development plan for post-collegiate success.
 If you are considering continuing your studies after graduation, you may wish to enroll instead in the section dedicated to graduate school preparation.
 Regardless of the section you select, you will leave the class with your resume, a cover letter or personal statement, and a LinkedIn profile ready to go!

 The job market

 A major in Sports Media prepares students for work in a variety of sport and entertainment areas, including: sports reporting, broadcasting, online media, advertising, video production, public relations, communications, digital media, and management.

 Students in Sports Media learn broad skill sets in communication, audience analysis, copywriting, digital media, marketing, video production, and reporting.
 This knowledge will allow students to take on a variety of career paths within the changing world of sports media.

-Graduates with the degree have become sports commentators, social media managers, videographers, sports agents, consultants, content creators, reporters, advertising executives, statisticians, and research analysts.
+Initial and long-term destinations for graduates include positions in many job sectors: sports commentators, social media managers, videographers, sports agents, consultants, content creators, reporters, advertising executives, statisticians, and research analysts.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center’s First Destinations survey!